Surgical and EEG Glue

 Removing EEG glue from your child’s hair-is there anything worse?
-I cannot believe that we have the technology to actually do EEGs, but we do not have a good way to remove that damn glue from their heads, painlessly.
+I cannot believe that we have the technology to actually do EEGs, but we do not have a good way to remove that darn glue from their heads, painlessly.
 The child has already been through enough.

 As if kids and parents weren’t stressed enough about having to do an EEG, then we have to go home and figure out how to get that concrete off their heads.